Sushmachandana/GlitchFree-DAC/README.md

-no# 2-Bit Digital-to-Analog Converter (DAC) with Glitch Reduction
+# 2-Bit Digital-to-Analog Converter (DAC) with Glitch Reduction

 This project implements a 2-bit Digital-to-Analog Converter (DAC) circuit designed in **KiCad**, featuring a basic resistor ladder network and an operational amplifier (**UA741**) for glitch reduction and analog signal smoothing.
 The circuit converts 2-bit digital input to an analog output.